Impaired capital definition

 Gatekeeper Corporation runs a toll road.
 In a typical year, it spends 50% of its receipts to operate and maintain the toll road, 40% to pay off the bond used to finance the original road construction, and 10% to pay a dividend to investors.
 At the end of its last reporting year, it had $100,000 of equity par value on its balance sheet, as well as $500,000 of retained earnings.
 In the current year, Gatekeeper experiences a sharp drop in receipts as drivers elect to work from home for several days each week, resulting in a full-year loss of $600,000.
 In addition, its investors insist on being paid a $50,000 dividend.
 The result is an impaired capital situation, where the firm has a negative equity balance.

-Impact of Impaired Capital
+What is the Impact of Impaired Capital?

 The existence of impaired capital is a strong indicator that a business is experiencing financial distress.
 This can trigger clauses in the firm’s lending documents that allow lenders to call their loans at once, which may result in the organization’s bankruptcy.